• Skip to primary navigation

 While mediation can be a valuable tool for resolving personal injury disputes outside of the courtroom, many people find the process intimidating and confusing.
 This is particularly true when it comes to the questions of whether mediation is legally binding and whether statements made during mediation can be used later in court.

 This article explains the mediation process and its legal implications in Colorado.
-If you have additional questions or want help with your Denver personal injury claim, consider reaching out to the knowledgeable attorneys at The Babcock Law Firm to schedule a free consultation.
+If you have additional questions or want help with your Denver personal injury claim, consider reaching out to the knowledgeable attorneys at Babcock Tucker to schedule a free consultation.

 How does mediation work in Colorado?